 Meanwhile, because the customer lacked experience with more sophisticated ML models and algorithms, they weren’t sure what might or might not be possible with a more modern forecasting solution.
 For example, because their existing system was based solely on historical patterns (requiring at least 3 months of existing sales data), they hadn’t considered that forecasting demand tied to new vehicle launches was even a real possibility.

 Our ML team walked the manufacturing company through their own process, helping them understand where their biggest pain points really were and what they would need to do to address them.
 From there, we designed a modern solution for more powerful, reliable demand forecasting.
-We leveraged Databricks as an end-to-end solution to manage the full data engineering and ML lifecycle, and we deployed it on Microsoft Azure to take full advantage of the Databricks platform’s cloud-native design.
+We leveraged Spark to manage the full data engineering and ML lifecycle, and we deployed it on Microsoft Azure.

 And we didn’t stop there.
 While working to overhaul the customer’s existing forecasting, phData ML engineers identified their inability to forecast demand for new vehicle launches as a major gap — one the customer hadn’t realized it was even possible to solve for.

 It posed a tricky data science problem.
 A successful model would need to deliver accurate predictions with zero baseline of historical sales data to extrapolate from — associating new parts with existing parts while correcting historical biases and accounting for the complex web of variables and interdependencies described above.

 With the right ML expertise, however, a solution was both possible and eminently feasible — with the potential to deliver massive results.

 Our team realized early on that the problem of forecasting demands for net-new items couldn’t be solved with a single algorithm.
 For example, using a single clustering algorithm to group similar parts or vehicles together yielded demand trendlines that weren’t predictive, or placed demand at entirely the wrong scale.